VlaCas/Kearny-Truck-Center/README.md

 # Kearny Truck Center
- This project is dedicated to a mechanics workshop located in New York, in order to create an online presence for this company.
+ This project is dedicated to a mechanics workshop located in New Jersey, in order to create an online presence for this company.